getoutreach/clientxtsdk/README.md

 ## Additional addon functions

-Addon sdk has a few additional functions allowing to addon to request a certain action to be performed by a host.
-Using these functions is optional, and it is ok if the addon creator decides not to use them.
+Add-on sdk has a few additional functions allowing to addon to request a certain action to be performed by a host.
+Using these functions is optional, and it is OK if the addon creator decides not to use them.

 ### Notify function